 My Last Job, Chicago, 2019: Quitting this job was an exercise in acknowledging my value.

-I write all these things about asking for raises, how managers should be clear with their staff about growth and feedback, how baristas can stand up for themselves and recognize their worth.
+I write all these things about asking for raises, how managers should be clear with their staff about growth and feedback, how baristas can stand up for themselves.
 It took me an embarrassingly long time to realize I wasn’t demanding these things from my leaders or doing any of these things for myself.

 I made some strides in my time at this job.
 I was in a restrictive—and, at best, legally questionable—non-compete agreement, and I got them to revise it.
 I slowly but surely got more money.
 But it never felt…good?
-Like this was never the right amount of money for this job, or the fact that I ever had to negotiate out of a non-compete felt wrong and icky (I was a part time contractor [not an employee, which is very different] for them—imagine being a part time barista somewhere and being told you couldn’t make coffee somewhere else but you were never going to be give full time hours—which is something coffeeshops are now coming under fire for).
+I was never quite paid enough and felt icky that I had to even negotiate out of a non-compete.
 Something never quite sat well.

-It took me a long time to put that unsettling feeling together with the acknowledgement of my value.
+It took me a long time to name that unsettling feeling, and recognize that it meant I felt undervalued.
 If I valued my talent, I had to go.

 This was a wild exercise.
 I’m not sure what I gained except being really sad and bummed out.
-But I do hope the way I approached when to quit and the myriad forms quitting a job took place in my life helps you.
+But I do hope the way I approached quitting past jobs helps you.